 The internship is funded by the Motu Research and Education Foundation in association with Poutama Trust.
 It is envisaged that the intern will work with a Motu Senior Fellow (Dr Arthur Grimes) on aspects of Māori Business relevant to the vision and mission of Poutama Trust.

-We are looking for a Māori tertiary student (at any level of tertiary study) who has undertaken some study in economics, commerce and/or mathematics or statistics.
+Eligible applicants are Māori tertiary students (at any level of tertiary study) who have undertaken some study in economics, commerce and/or mathematics or statistics.
 The intern will work with an experienced Motu Senior Fellow, gaining invaluable research skills.

 Wellbeing and Sustainability Māori Internship